mehalick/banana-tracks/README.md

 The API project uses [Auth0](https://auth0.com/) for authentication, you'll need to set up an account and add the details to the API project's [app settings](https://github.com/mehalick/banana-tracks/blob/main/src/BananaTracks.Api/appsettings.json).

-You'll also need to set the AWS-specific app settings here as well.
+You'll also need to set the AWS-specific app settings here as well, specifically the region and SQS URLs.